wger-project/helm-charts/README.md

 ### PostgreSQL and Redis settings

-The application reuses the following settings directly from the groundhog2k Helm charts, so you don't have to declare them twice:
+The following settings are declared in the groundhog2k Helm charts.

 #### PostgreSQL